gogins/csound-webserver-opcodes/README.md

 `webserver_create`.

-*S_html_text* - The complete text for the resource to be served; normally, this is a regular HTML page and contain anything that such a page contains.
+*S_html_text* - The complete text for the resource to be served; normally, this is a regular HTML page and can contain anything that such a page contains.

-*S_browser_command* - The name of a Web browser that should immediately open the resource.
-This parameter is optional, and will default to Safari on macOS, Firefox on Linux, and Edge on Windows.
-The browser name can be continued with browser-specific command-line options, e.g. to resize the browser window.
+*S_browser_command* - The text of a command that should immediately open the the named resource in a standard Web browser.
+This parameter is optional, and will default to `open` on macOS, which usually defaults to Safari; to `xdg-open` on Linux, which usually defaults to Firefox; and to `start` on Windows, which usually defaults to Edge.

 ## Performance